BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 | `-r` | Minimum proportion of cells expressing a gene in one condition (default: `0.1`). |
 | `-v` | Adjusted p-value threshold for Seurat data (default: `0.05`). |
 | `-x, --comparisons` | Condition pairs for differential expression analysis (e.g., `"X:Y,X:Z"`).
 Use `"all"` for all possible comparisons. |
+| `-m, --method` | Denotes which test to use.
+Available options are: 'wilcox', 'wilcox_limma', 'bimod', 'roc', 't', 'negbinom', 'poisson', 'LR', 'MAST'.

 ---